-A veritable outdoor Southwestern art gallery and museum, the Scottsdale Public Art Collection incorporates more than 100 sculptures and installations.
-A self- or audio-guided tour shows off such works as the kaleidoscopic mirrored panels of Donald Lipski’s “The Doors;” Robert Indiana’s LOVE sculpture, and Western equestrian bronzes such as the life-size Hashknife Pony Express and the Arabian Horse Fountain
+A veritable outdoor Southwestern art gallery and museum, the Scottsdale Public Art Collection includes more than 100 sculptures and installations.
+A self- or audio-guided tour shows off such works as the kaleidoscopic mirrored panels of Donald Lipski’s “The Doors;” Robert Indiana’s LOVE sculpture, and equestrian bronzes such as the life-size Hashknife Pony Express and the Arabian Horse Fountain

-Anchoring the canal waterfront, designed by Italian architect, Paolo Soleri, steel-clad, 64-foot-high pylons create a moving shaft of light over the Soleri Bridge and Plaza, made magical by the soft sounds of his world-famous bronze windbells.
-(Soleri fans visit his gallery and studio at Cosanti to watch the fiery casting of his bronze windbells, “must have” souvenirs of Scottsdale.)
+Anchoring the canal waterfront, designed by Italian architect, Paolo Soleri, steel-clad, 64-foot-high pylons create a moving shaft of light over the Soleri Bridge and Plaza, made magical by the soft sounds of his world-famous bronze bells.
+(Soleri fans visit his gallery and studio at Cosanti to watch the fiery casting of his windbells, “must have” souvenirs of Scottsdale.)

 A long-time resident and art/culture expert, Ace also offers a variety of private and group art, architecture and Native American tours through her company, Ultimate Art & Cultural Tours.
 She has insider connections with artisans, historians and other local luminaries who have known and loved her for years, and go out of their way to meet with her clients.

-On one of her tours in the arts district, at Expressions Gallery, we met with Dave McGary, whose monumental Native American figures in bronze are in the Smithsonian and the White House and throughout the West in state capitol buildings, museums and other public places.
+On one of her tours in the Old Town arts district, at Expressions Gallery, we met with Dave McGary, whose monumental Native American figures in bronze are in the Smithsonian and the White House and throughout the West in state capitol buildings, museums and other public places.
 Standing tall at the entrance to the gallery are two goose-bump-producing, life-size, bronze Native American figures: “Rain in the Face” and “American Horse.”

-One of my favorite experiences with Ace was when she took a few of us to meet the doyenne of Cattle Track Arts Compound, Janie Ellis, who spun tales of family life on the historic ranch, which was established on the outskirts of Scottsdale in the 1930s, and is open to the public for tours.
+One of my favorite experiences with Ace was when she took us to meet the doyenne of Cattle Track Arts Compound, Janie Ellis, who spun tales of family life on the historic ranch, which was established on the outskirts of Scottsdale in the 1930s, and is open to the public for tours.
 On the National Register of Historic Places, Cattle Track is a cluster of busy workshops inhabited by architects, printmakers, a blacksmith, a jeweler, and a ceramist, among others.
 The ranch has a long and glorious history of resident artists such as Fritz Scholder, world-famous for his Native American paintings, and the abstract expressionist Louise Nevelson.

 Phoenix and Scottsdale Hotel Art Collections

 A visit to one of the Phoenix or Scottsdale luxury resorts often turns out to be a cultural experience.
-Paintings by legendary cowboy artist, Lon Megargee, are on view at the circa-1930s Hermosa Inn, which is an architectural showplace in itself.
-At the Westin Kierland Resort & Spa, visitors watch Cuban artist, Nelson Garcia-Miranda, create his exciting works most evenings, and the public spaces of The Phoenician resort are home to a $25 million art collection on par with the state’s top museums.
-It’s a short roadtrip through dramatic desert landscape to Four Seasons Scottsdale at Troon North to see extensive fine art installations, and, cocktail in hand, to watch the stars come out over the Valley of the Sun.
+Paintings by legendary cowboy artist, Lon Megargee, are on view at the Hermosa Inn, which is a 1930s-era architectural showplace in itself.
+At the Westin Kierland Resort & Spa, visitors watch Cuban artist, Nelson Garcia-Miranda, create his exciting works most evenings.
+Take a stroll around the public spaces at The Phoenician resort, home to a $25 million art collection, including a dozen dramatic sculptures by renowned Native American contemporary artist, Allan Houser.

 The Hotel Valley Ho’s Mad Men-era architectural style is the brainchild of Edward Varney, an apprentice of the godfather of American architecture, Frank Lloyd Wright.
 Varney’s minimalistic architecture and hip, colorful interior attracted Hollywood stars in the late-‘50s and ‘60s.
 Natalie Wood and Robert Wagner were married there; Zsa Zsa Gabor rode horses around the property during her stays, and even Bing Crosby escaped to Valley Ho.
 Step back in time and saddle up at the bar for a dirty martini!

-STAY in Phoenix and Scottsdale
+in Phoenix and Scottsdale